emguan/UnlearningThroughECO_FinalProj/README.md

 3. pad_slide_phi_01.sh: pplying padding to fine-tuned Phi-1.5 model with sliding window _*Note, these are all in llm-unlearn-eco_

-All correlated results were placed in Outputs.
+All correlated results were placed in output.

 Where our implementation is:
 1. Sliding Window Classifier (eco/attack)